qanhdang96/ETL_Project/README.md

 ## Transform:

-* Used Pandas to drop extraneous columns such as Region, Generosity, Dystopia Residual, Family, Confidence Intervals and Health.
+* Fore the first dataset, we used Pandas to filtered out extraneous columns such as Region, Generosity, Dystopia Residual, Family, Confidence Intervals and Health.

 * Renamed the kept columns Happiness Rank, Happiness Score, GDP and Country using pandas rename function.

-* Extract the raw data from Kraggle data set by running through the downloaded CSV files and inputting the information into the Pandas Dataframes.
-From there, we only selected data in year of 2016, and  filtered  the data to get necessary columns of score and rank for human freedom, personality, and economics freedom.
+* For the second dataset we only selected data in year of 2016, and  filtered the data to get necessary columns of score and rank for human freedom, personality, and economics freedom.

 * Columns in both dataset was renamed and formatted as snake case.
   Example: Happiness Rank => happiness_rank